ChrisCummins/pip-db/Documentation/ProjectPlan.md

 existing functionality.

 ![image](plan/assets/flow-tech-choices.png)
-A diagrammatic view of the process of adopting technologies [fig:flow-tech-choices]
+Figure 1: A diagrammatic view of the process of adopting technologies

 ## Required Skills